 The oval engagement ring center stone is set either horizontal or vertical.
 If it's horizontal, that means that, when you look down at the diamond on your finger, it's parallel to the band.
 How you like your oval cut diamond set is purely personal preference, and its position doesn't affect the security and durability.
 If you want your finger (and hand) to appear longer and perhaps more slender, however, you might want to take a look at some ring styles, which set the oblong-cut oval diamond center stone on the vertical.

-Oval Cut Diamond Settings
+Oval-Cut Diamond Settings

 In contemporary engagement rings, it seems that, when it comes to ovals, bezel settings dominate.
-If you're looking for a more classic engagement ring with prong-set oval cut diamond center, consider a brand that makes them with four or six prongs.
+If you're looking for a more classic engagement ring with a prong-set oval cut diamond center, consider a brand that makes them with four or six prongs.

 Celebrities With Oval Cut Diamond Rings

 One of the most popular is Jennifer Aniston, though hers is not strictly the modern oval cut because it's a 10-carat antique rose cut, which sits flat to the finger.
-Blake Lively's ring from husband, Ryan Reynolds, by Lorraine Schwartz, is: it's in rose gold.
+Blake Lively's ring from husband, Ryan Reynolds, by Lorraine Schwartz, is: It's in rose gold.
 Amber Rose, who's married to rapper Wiz Khalifa, also has an oval cut diamond, and her engagement ring features a 10-carat oval cut diamond in a clean, classic solitaire style.